sandstorm/Sandstorm.CookiePunch/README.md

         group: media
 ```

 Now all tags containing `"https://www.youtube.com/embed/"` will be blocked and added to the group `media`.
-Reload you page, open the consent modal -> you schould see a new switch.
+Reload you page, open the consent modal -> you should see a new switch.